Ruby Wax OBE is a comedian, keynote speaker, presenter, mental health campaigner and best-selling author.

-On stage Ruby has been directed by Alan Rickman in her own one-woman shows.
-These range from Wax Acts and Stressed in the late 1990’s through to the more recent Losing It, Sane New World (directed by Thea Sharrock) and Frazzled which she has taken all over the UK and Australia as well as to the United States, Cape Town and London’s West End.
+On stage, Ruby has been directed by Alan Rickman in her one-woman shows.
+These range from Wax Acts and Stressed in the late 1990s through to the more recent Losing It, Sane New World (directed by Thea Sharrock) and Frazzled which she has performed around the world.

 Her writing and script editor credits include among many others, Not the Nine O’clock News and all series and the film version of Absolutely Fabulous.

-Following her hugely successful career with BBC television as an interviewer and comedian, Ruby Wax has now turned her attention to the study of psychotherapy and neuroscience, recently receiving her Master’s degree in Mindfulness Based Cognitive Therapy from Oxford University.
+Following her successful career with the BBC as an interviewer and comedian, Ruby focused her attention to the study of psychotherapy and neuroscience.
+As result, Ruby gained a Master’s degree in Mindfulness-based Cognitive Therapy from Oxford University.

 Ruby’s Areas of Expertise:

 - Communication, Engagement and Rapport.

 - Humour and Leadership.